Guidelines for Nominators of Awards

 Please note that if documents exceed the stated length, the extra content will not be passed to the awards committee.

-For awards which specify a career-stage, the names of two potential referees should also be supplied.
+Some of our awards, particularly for early-career researchers, require two references to be supplied.
 With the exception of very-early career awards, these should not include someone from the same institution or the candidate's PhD or PostDoctoral supervisor.

 RSC Education Awards